Choosing the right art tools and materials is like having a superpower in your artistic journey.

 You’ll end up with untouched white space to journal on.

 You can buy painting sponges already fixed on some kind of a handle for easier use.
 But I love using kitchen sponges for applying acrylic paint.

 I mostly use it for dabbing acrylic paint onto the paper, but a neat idea is to cut the sponge into certain shapes and use them as stamps.

 In this case, don’t press the sponge too hard, you’ll just get a big blob of paint without any shape at all.

 We all love stencils.
 They are versatile, come in a gazillion designs, and help us add something special to our art.

 When you don’t know what to do, turn to your stencils.

 You can use them with acrylic paint, watercolor, inks, texture paste, pens, embossing ink, and so on.

 I mostly use them for making backgrounds together with texture paste and/or acrylic paint.

-And the last, but not the least, the magnificent brayer.
+And last, but not least, the magnificent brayer.
 Oh, how I love this art tool.